uhi22/invacare-g50-investigations/readme.md

 - First byte B0: Seems to be the "network variable announcement".
 After the B0 there is one byte NV_ID, followed by the content of the network variable.
 The length depends on the ID.
 Afterwards, more {NV_ID, value} pairs may follow as long as there is space left in the CAN frame.
+It is confirmed, that the same network variable can be on different position: The light control variable 14 works for controlling the lights in the following frames in the same way:
+    * 0x040 B0 93 E1 00 14 11
+    * 0x040 B0 14 11

 - First byte 20: unclear.
 Used in the first messages after startup.
 4297725430,00000040,false,Rx,9,8,20,00,00,08,00,00,00,00,
 - First byte 23: unclear.
 E.g. 00000040,false,Rx,9,8,23,00,00,08,FC,80,00,00.
 Responded by A3.